seafloor-geodesy/gnatss/docs/config_yaml.md

 - **Array Center** The approximate center of the array.
 - **Transponders** A priori information for each transponder in the array.
   GNATSS is currently configured to operate on arrays of 3 transponders.
-GNATSS will assign names to the transponders based upn the order they are included in the configuration file.
+GNATSS will assign names to the transponders based upon the order they are included in the configuration file.
 The first entry will be named "SITE-1", the second entry "SITE-2", etc. The following information must be provided:
   - lat: The latitude of the transponder in decimal degrees
   - lon: The longitude of the transponder in decimal degrees